periode/webthesis/web/README.md

 ## wishlist

+= [ ] a listing should be anchored but also be a popup
 - [ ] code generation for the snippets
 - [ ] add full text search (meaning across pages!)
 - [ ] add index of nouns and list where they are (how??) [index](https://en.wikipedia.org/wiki/Index_(publishing))